IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

 * [ggplot2 extensions](https://exts.ggplot2.tidyverse.org/gallery/)

-    All the extensions I've mentioned above and more!
+    All the extensions mentioned above and more!

 ## Online Textbooks